ksdfg/neko-chan-telebot/CONTRIBUTING.md

 - Make sure all modules function independent of each other.
 Deleting a `module.py` file or not loading that module during runtime should have no effect on the other modules.

-- If there is a function that is not handling a bot functionality but only helping it achieve the funcitonality (e.g. a wrapper to check if user has certain permissions or a function to get all the stickerpacks belonging to a certain user) then
+- If there is a function that is not handling a bot functionality but only helping it achieve the functionality (e.g. a wrapper to check if user has certain permissions or a function to get all the stickerpacks belonging to a certain user) then

   - It should be in `telebot/functions.py` if it is going to be used in multiple modules.